 Students majoring in Humanities and Religious Studies may prepare for careers in teaching from the elementary level (as part of a Liberal Studies major program) through the secondary level (as part of a single subject credential program in English/Humanities).
-A major in Humanities and Religious Studies is also suitable preparation for postgraduate study in several advanced degree programs, including the CSUS Master's Program in History and Humanities and the M.A. in Liberal Arts.
-Providing a solid grounding in the liberal arts, the major helps to qualify graduates for continued professional preparation for careers in teaching at the community college or university level, as well as library, museum, or curatorial work.
-Humanities and Religious Studies majors are also wellprepared for careers in government, and fields such as the law and counseling, that require interaction with people from diverse cultural backgrounds.
+A major in Humanities and Religious Studies is also suitable preparation for postgraduate study in several advanced degree programs, including the CSUS Master of Arts program in History/ Humanities and the MA in Liberal Arts.
+Providing a solid grounding in the liberal arts, the major helps graduates qualify for continued professional preparation for careers in teaching at the community college or university level, as well as library, museum, or curatorial work.
+Humanities and Religious Studies majors are also well-prepared for careers in government, and fields such as the law and counseling, that require interaction with people from diverse cultural backgrounds.